kije/KJMiniGames/README.md

 # About
 The «ControllerClass» is the entry point with it's main()-Method.
 From there the choosen game (it's apropriated class) will be loaden.

+# Nassi-Shneiderman
+Nassi-Shneiderman Diagramms can be found in /Diagramme